-To record each server's power consumption during testing, we used an Extech Instruments Power Analyzer/Datalogger.
-We used one Extech to measure the power draw of the server.
-When we were using the PowerVault, we used a second Extech to measure the power draw of the drive array.
+To record each server's power consumption during testing, we used two Extech Instruments Power Analyzers/Dataloggers.
+We used one Extech to measure the power draw of the server, and another to measure the power draw of the array.

 In addition to recording power, we used a Digi Watchport sensor to ensure a consistent temperature and humidity level.